-D. Advance Parole as an Alternative Option
+III.
+Advance Parole as an Alternative Option

 The Ramirez decision expands the number of TPS holders who will qualify for adjustment of status based on being "admitted," as the Court clarified that a grant of TPS constitutes an "admission" for this purpose.
-Another way to qualify for adjustment of status, as discussed in Sections B and C above, is through being "paroled" into the United States.
+Another way to qualify for adjustment of status, as mentioned in Section I(B) above, is through being "paroled" into the United States.
 Parole remains an option for TPS holders, and is particularly important for TPS holders outside of the Ninth and Sixth Circuits.
 Advance Parole is permission to re-enter the country within a set period of time and is granted before someone departs the United States.
-Advance parole allows the person to have a lawful means of returning to the country after a brief trip abroad.
-The standard for obtaining Advance Parole for persons is provided by statute for TPS holders,12 and the standard is especially generous.13 anyone considering leaving the country with Advance Parole should consult with a trusted immigration attorney before pursuing this alternative.
+Advance Parole allows the person to have a lawful means of returning to the country after a brief trip abroad.
+The standard for obtaining Advance Parole is provided by statute for TPS holders, 14 and the standard is especially generous.
+15

+WARNING: The law and policy regarding Advance Parole could change at any time.
+Moreover, leaving on Advance Parole can be risky for someone with prior immigration and criminal violations.
+Thus, anyone considering leaving the country with Advance Parole should consult with a trusted immigration attorney before pursuing this alternative.
 Further, if an individual is presently eligible to adjust under Ramirez, she should do so.
 Travel on advance parole is not legally necessary in the Ninth and Sixth Circuits for a TPS holder who entered unlawfully to adjust as long as Ramirez (and Flores) remain good law.
-We present advance parole to suggest an alternative that may be available to some people, at the time of writing this advisory, who do not live within the Ninth or Sixth Circuits, or who are not immediate relatives and cannot currently adjust, notwithstanding Ramirez.
+We discuss Advance Parole to suggest an alternative that may be available to some people, at the time of writing this advisory, who do not live within the Ninth or Sixth Circuits, or who are not immediate relatives and cannot currently adjust, notwithstanding Ramirez.
 Practitioners should make sure their clients fully understand and evaluate any risks of leaving the country before pursuing Advance Parole.